This post may contain affiliate links. Please read our disclosure policy.

 - Goat Cheese – Goat cheese has a tart, tangy and slightly earthy flavor.
 Buy a fresh log (rather than spreadable) and bring it to room temperature to soften.

-- Cottage or Ricotta Cheese – Cottage cheese adds creaminess to the ravioli filling while ricotta is more traditional.
-It’s completely your preference.
+- Cottage or Ricotta Cheese – Cottage cheese adds creaminess to the ravioli filling, while ricotta is more traditional.

 - Basil – Fresh basil adds flavor to the filling.
 You can use it on top to garnish as well.

-- Add cooked bacon or prosciutto to the filling if you’d like to add a protein.
+- Add cooked bacon or prosciutto to the filling if you’d like more protein.
+You can also add it to the sauce!

 - Pasta seals easily when fresh.
-If you’re not going to use your pasta dough right away, wrap it in saran wrap & refrigerate.
+If you’re not going to use your pasta dough right away, wrap it in saran wrap and refrigerate.
 That also makes it extremely easy to work with!

 - If you are making a larger batch of this ravioli, be sure to use a large pan to boil them, the pasta needs room to move around so it cooks thoroughly and doesn’t stick.